panomarix/panomarix.github.io/index.md

 The "classe" indicates how well the exercise has been performed.
 The training dataset is to be used for training the model and testing it.
 The testingdata dataset includes data of 20 different test cases that have to be predicted with the trained.

-At first we will perform some data preparation: by removing all NA's in the trainingdata, remove all Columns that marginal variability and by removing irrelevant columns (e.g user name).
+At first we will perform some data preparation: by removing all NA's in the trainingdata, remove all Columns that have marginal variability and by removing irrelevant columns (e.g user name).

 ```r